thehyve/python_csr2transmart/README.rst

    :target: LICENSE

-This package contains a script that transforms Central Subject Registry data to a format that can be loaded into TranSMART_ platform, an open source data sharing and analytics platform for translational biomedical research.
+This package contains a script that transforms Central Subject Registry data to a format that can be loaded into the TranSMART_ platform, an open source data sharing and analytics platform for translational biomedical research.

 The output of the transformation is a collection of tab-separated files that can be loaded into